 Symptoms of poisoning with nicotine

-Apart from nicotinism, pure nicotine is a strong poison, whose ingestion leads to the following symtoms:
+Apart from nicotinism, pure nicotine is a strong poison, whose ingestion leads to the following symptoms:

 - Pulse weakness

 Tobacco is very poisonous for most animals.
-Tobacco infusions have been illegaly used as a fishing resource.
+Tobacco infusions have been illegally used as a fishing resource.
 This infusion kills fish, which, once dead, float on the water surface.

 The same infusions can be considered a good natural plaguicide in gardening.